Miladeb77/Y2_Genepanel_project/docs/FLASKAPP_MANUAL.md

 PanelApp Database

-You must have at least one valid PanelApp SQLite database file named panelapp_v*.db somewhere within the project’s directory structure.
-The script will look for a directory containing these files.
+You must have at least one valid PanelApp SQLite database file named panelapp_v*.db within the databases/ folder.

 ## How to Run the Program